How to Protect the Safety of Vulnerable Road Users

 Are There Any Common Misconceptions You Get From Drivers or Cyclists About One Another?

-The number one common misconception is: All drivers are jerks, and all cyclists are jerks.
-The reality is that the vast majority of people, whether on their bike or behind the wheel, are really cool with one another.
-I’m a 6,000 to 8,000 mile-per-year road cyclist, and my experience is that the vast majority of vehicles pass me safely, pay attention to me, are concerned about me as a person.
-Sometimes overly!
+The number one common misconception is that all drivers are jerks, and all cyclists are jerks.
+The reality is that the vast majority of people, whether on their bikes or behind the wheel, are really cool with one another.
+I’m a 6,000 to 8,000-mile-per-year road cyclist, and my experience is that the vast majority of vehicles pass me safely, pay attention to me, and are concerned about me as a person—sometimes overly!

 If you’ve been involved in a pedestrian collision or motor vehicle crash, reach out to an experienced personal injury attorney in Idaho.
 For more information on taking legal action for serious injuries resulting from traffic crashes, pedestrian crashes, or bicyclist fatalities, please see our overview on motor accidents and traffic law.